 About Derry City Walls

-With a circumference measuring approximately 1.5km and a width varying from between 12 and 35 feet, the Derry City Walls fulfilled their defensive function well.
-Indeed, the walls have never been breached.
-This was despite attempts such as the seventeenth century siege by royalists.
+With a circumference measuring approximately 1.5km and a width varying from between 12 and 35 feet, the Derry City Walls fulfilled their defensive function well, and to this day have never been breached.

 This was attempted during the Siege of Derry in 1689 however, when forces loyal to King James II and eventually the king himself arrived in the town and tried to force a surrender.
 This event gave rise to the Protestant Apprentice Boys of Derry fraternity, as the siege began due to the actions of 13 apprentices, who first took the keys to the city and locked the gates to James II’s advancing forces.